 These are generally used once or twice daily.
-It is recommended to tilt the head forward during the administration to avoid from spraying the back of the throat instead of the nose.
+Tilt the head forward during administration to avoid spraying the back of the throat instead of the nose.

-These drugs, for example, prednisone, methylprednisolone (Medrol), and hydrocortisone (Hydrocortone, Cortef) are highly effective in allergic patients.
-They are best used for short-term management of allergic problems, and a health-care professional must always monitor their use, as there are potential serious side effects when using these medications for extended periods.
+These drugs -- for example, prednisone, methylprednisolone (Medrol), and hydrocortisone (Hydrocortone, Cortef) -- are highly effective in allergic patients.
+They are best used for short-term management of allergic problems, and a health care professional must always monitor their use, as there are potentially serious side effects when using these medications for extended periods.
 These are reserved only for very severe cases that do not respond to the usual treatment with nasal steroids and antihistamines.

-Allergy medications such as antihistamines are also frequently used to allergic rhinitis and post-nasal drip.
+Allergy medications such as antihistamines are also frequently used to treat allergic rhinitis and post-nasal drip.
 These are generally used as the second line of treatment after the nasal steroids or in combination with them.
-Histamines are naturally occurring chemicals released in response to an exposure to an allergen, which are responsible for the congestion, sneezing, and runny nose typical of an allergic reaction.
+Histamines are naturally occurring chemicals released in response to exposure to an allergen, which is responsible for the congestion, sneezing, and runny nose typical of an allergic reaction.
 Antihistamines are drugs that block the histamine reaction.
-These medications work best when given prior to exposure.
+These medications work best when given before exposure.

 Antihistamines can be divided into two groups:

-- Non-sedating or second generation, for example, loratadine (Claritin), cetirizine (Zyrtec),fexofenadine (Allegra).
+- Non-sedating or second generation, for example, loratadine (Claritin), cetirizine (Zyrtec), and fexofenadine (Allegra).
 Non-sedating antihistamines can have serious drug interactions.
 Most of these are found over the counter.

 Examples of decongestant sprays include: